influxdata/influxdb/CONTRIBUTING.md

 InfluxDB requires Go module support.
 Set `GO111MODULE=on` or build the project outside of your `GOPATH` for it to succeed.
 For information about modules, please refer to the [wiki](https://github.com/golang/go/wiki/Modules).

-### Revision Control Systems
+### Install revision control systems

 Go has the ability to import remote packages via revision control systems with the `go get` command.
-To ensure that you can retrieve any remote package, be sure to install the following rcs software to your system.
+To ensure that you can retrieve any remote package, install `git` and `bzr` revision control software, following the instructions for your system:
-Currently the project only depends on `git` and `bzr`.

 - [Install Git](http://git-scm.com/book/en/Getting-Started-Installing-Git)
 - [Install Bazaar](http://doc.bazaar.canonical.com/latest/en/user-guide/installing_bazaar.html)

-### Additional Dependencies

-You need a recent stable version of Rust.
-We recommend using [rustup](https://rustup.rs/) to install Rust.

-We recommend 1.60 or higher.

-You also need `clang`, `make`, `pkg-config`, and `protobuf` installed.
+### Install additional dependencies

+In addition to `go`, `git`, and `bzr`, you will need the following prerequisites installed on your system:

+- Rust (a recent stable version, 1.60 or higher).
+  To install Rust, we recommend using [rustup](https://rustup.rs/).
+- `clang`
+- `make`
+- `pkg-config`
+- `protobuf`
+- Go protobuf plugin.
+To use Go to install the plugin, enter the following command in your terminal:

-The go protobuf plugin should be installed `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.28`
+  `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.28`

+To install prerequisites, use the following example command for your system:

 - OSX: `brew install pkg-config protobuf`
   - For OSX, you must have [HomeBrew](https://brew.sh) installed.
   - You will also need the [Developer Tools](https://webkit.org/build-tools/), which includes `make`.
 - Linux (Arch): `pacman -S clang make pkgconf protobuf`
 - Linux (Ubuntu): `sudo apt install make clang pkg-config protobuf-compiler libprotobuf-dev build-essential`
-- Linux (RHEL): See below
+- Linux (RHEL): see the [RedHat-specific instructions](#redhat-specific-instructions).

 #### RedHat-specific instructions

 For RedHat, you must enable the [EPEL](https://fedoraproject.org/wiki/EPEL)

-### Building with make
+### Build influxd with make

 `influxd` is the InfluxDB service.